Adrian-Hacker/Awesome_Self-Taught_JavaScript_Curriculum_for_Adrian_Hacker/README.md

  - Awesome Self-Taught Data Structures Curriculum (pending creation as of 10/8/23)

+# Snooze-fest

+©️ Adrian Hacker Copyright rights reserved 2023 - 2024<br>
+Created under Creative Commons 1.0 universal license, open source, free to modify and distribute.<br>
-*A.I. was used for spelling, grammar, and emoji placement only.
+*A.I. was used for spelling, grammar, and emoji placement only